kputtur/EKF-Term2/README.md

 Kalman filter is extensively used in estimating the car position using Lidar and Radar sensors.
 Measurement of these sensors are not accurate as they are subject to drift or noisy.
 Kalman filter can be used to fuse the measurement of these sensors to find the optimal estimation of the exact position.

 ### 2. Background/Motivation behind Kalman Filters
-The Kalman filter was invented by Rudolf Emil K·lm·n to solve this sort of problem in a mathematically optimal way.
+The Kalman filter was invented by Rudolf Emil K√°lm√°n to solve this sort of problem in a mathematically optimal way.
 Its first use was on the Apollo missions to the moon, and since then it has been used in an enormous variety of domains.
 There are Kalman filters in aircraft, on submarines, and on cruise missiles.
 Wall street uses them to track the market.
 They are used in robots, in IoT (Internet of Things) sensors, and in laboratory instruments.
 Chemical plants use them to control and monitor reactions.
 They are used to perform medical imaging and to remove noise from cardiac signals.

 ### 2. How to Build This Project
 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)